 5. How long does it take to calculate the price tag?

 The scale and complexity of a disaster greatly influence the length of time to assess the losses.
-We're seeing this with Hurricanes Harvey, Irma, and Maria right now.
 Hurricanes are particularly challenging because it takes time to better understand the wind versus water damage losses across a variety of assets (like homes, businesses, boats and vehicles, infrastructure, and agriculture) and how much of this damage is insured versus uninsured.
 In contrast, with more localized events—like a Colorado hail storm—where property is highly insured, we can more quickly capture the losses.

 6. Are billion-dollar disasters becoming more frequent?

 The increases in population and material wealth over the last several decades are an important factor for higher damage potential.
-These trends are further complicated by the fact that many population centers and infrastructure exist in vulnerable areas like coasts and river floodplains, while building codes are often insufficient in reducing damage from extreme events.
+These trends are further complicated by the fact that many population centers and infrastructure exist in vulnerable areas like coasts, river floodplains and the wildland urban interface, while building codes are often insufficient in reducing damage from extreme events.
 Climate change is also playing a role in the increasing frequency of some types of extreme weather that lead to billion-dollar disasters.